-Accurate The results must be correct and up to date, so misleading conclusions are avoided The data and metadata used should respect the FAIR guiding principles which foster the reusability of information both by humans and machines.
+The results must be impartial and non-discriminatory, and efforts must be made to avoid unfair results even if they are computationally correct The principles The data and metadata used should respect the FAIR guiding principles which foster the reusability of information both by humans and machines.
+Accessible Δ Once found, it must be possible to access to the data/ metadata in an easy way, with clearly defined conditions

+F

+Accurate

+The results must be correct and up to date, so misleading conclusions are avoided

+Interoperable

-Interoperable The data/metadata must be in such a format that it is possible to combine it with other data, also using automated means
+The data/metadata must be in such a format that it is possible to combine it with other data. also using automated means

-Confidential

-Privacy, trade secrets and confidentiality are respected throughout all the process of data analysis Data science activities should be carried out in an ethical and secure manner so they can benefit society without violating fundamental values and individual' rights.
-To reach this goal, we should foster FACT data science
+Confidential Privacy, trade secrets and confidentiality are respected throughout all the process of data analysis Data science activities should be carried out in an ethical and secure manner so they can benefit society without violating fundamental values and individual' rights.
+To reach this goal, we should foster FACT data science Reusable

-R

-Reusable

 It must be possible to reuse the data/metadata for future research and to further process it also using automated means

-Transparent The results can be explained and understood in a transparent manner, so they can be trustworthy To be FAIR... it is not an easy task F1.
-(Meta)data are assigned a globally unique and persistent identifier F2.
-Data are described with rich metadata F3.
-(Meta)data are registered or indexed in a searchable resource A1.
+Transparent The results can be explained and understood in a transparent manner, so they can be trustworthy Open Data To be FAIR... it is not an easy task F1.
+(Meta)data are assigned a globally unique and persistent identifier - F2.
+Data are described with rich metadata - F3.
+(Meta)data are registered or indexed in a searchable resource - A1.
 (Meta)data are retrievable by their identifier using a standardised communications protocol A1.1 The protocol is open, free, and universally implementable A1.2 The protocol allows for an authentication and authorisation procedure, where necessary A2.
-Metadata are accessible, even when the data are not available 11.
+Metadata are accessible, even when the data are not available I1.
 (Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation.
-12. (Meta)data include qualified references to other (meta)data (linked data) R1 (Meta)data are released with a clear and accessible data
+I2.
+(Meta)data include qualified references to other (meta)data (linked data) R1 (Meta)data are released with a clear and accessible data usage license R2 (Meta)data are associated with detailed provenance Not only for Humans...

-usage license

-R2 (Meta)data are associated with detailed provenance

-SoBiqData

-Not only for Humans...